Azure/azure-uamqp-python/README.rst

     $ git clone https://github.com/Azure/azure-uamqp-python.git

-1. open pyproject.toml and make the following changes
+1. Open pyproject.toml and make the following changes
  a.
 Under [tool.cibuildwheel]
   i.
 Change skip = ["*-musllinux*", "pp*"] to skip = ["manylinux*","pp*"] ii.
-If you want to build for a specific python version for ex. py39, add this line right after the line above build = "cp39-musllinux_x86_64"
+If you want to build for a specific python version for ex. py39, add this line right after the line above build = "cp39-musllinux_x86_64".
 If left blank cibuildwheel will generate wheels for all supported python versions.
 For more check the `options <https://cibuildwheel.readthedocs.io/en/stable/options/#build-skip>`__

 2. After those changes install cibuildwheel
 .. code:: shell